Gonpassa/goals-project/README.md

 5: Make goals moderately Lofty
 Best goals are those that are not too easy and not too hard.
 Implementation - When users input their goal, first remind them of this fact.
 To encourage tough but achievable goals.

+6: Ensure Specificity of Goals, weekly Assessment
+More specifc goals are better, but a specific and concrete plan is over 100% better.
+Having concrete action steps is essential.
+These action steps should be modified over time, what does achievement look like in terms of ACTION STEPS?
+Assessment of progress and updating of ACTION STEPS should occur weekly.

+### Design

+Homepage (index.html) -